 One source we suggest using while dealing with the loss of a pet is the IAOPCC.
 The IAOPCC (International Association of Pet Cemeteries & Crematories) is a non-profit organization which is dedicated to continuing the advancements of the standards, ethics, and professionalism in and around pet cemeteries and crematories.
 The IAOPCC has members all over (and even outside) the United States.
-To visit the IAOPCC site, click here.

-Where to Bury a Pet
+Where To Bury A Pet

 Many pet owners choose to bury their pet at home where the beloved pet’s remains will be near the family, with a gravesite that can be visited at any time.
 This type of final resting place also serves as a reminder of the pet’s happiest times.
 A home-based gravesite can also help reduce burial-related expenses and logistical concerns.
 Before making your final decisions, Titan Casket recommends that you do some research for your specific area to understand any legal restrictions regarding pet burials.

 In the US, it is not common for people and their pets to be buried together.
 As a result of the low demand, many cemeteries, which are usually regulated by state law, do not allow a shared burial.
 However, there are a handful of states which are starting to allow shared burials – some even allowing for the cremated remains of a human to be buried in a pet cemetery with their departed pet (be aware that pet cemeteries are not usually regulated or maintained as well as human ones so that is important to note before participating in this type of burial).
 Some states also allow for pets to be buried with their humans in specific types of plots, such as family plots or a designated section for animals in a traditional cemetery.
 These are typically referred to as “whole family cemeteries.”
-For more information on these types of plots, click here.

-Memorializing a Pet
+Memorializing A Pet